WeikangLin/IOI/README.md

 #### IOI Matlab/Python codes.
 These codes are to calculate the two-dataset and multi-dataset IOIs as well as the outlier indices for a given set of constraints.
-Those constraints are summary statisitics given by the parameter means, uncertainties and correlation coefficients which can be obtained by, e.g., running CosmoMC and GetDist.
+Those constraints are summary statisitics given by the parameter means, uncertainties and correlation coefficients which can be obtained by, e.g., running GetDist to MCMC chains.

 #### For the Matlab Script:
-A matlab script for CosmoMC (after running getdist) to calculate two-dataset and multi-dataset IOIs, as well as all "outlier index" for an arbitary number of contraints and in an arbitary parameter space.
+A matlab script to calculate two-dataset and multi-dataset and multi-dataset IOIs, as well as all "outlier indices" for an arbitary number of contraints and in an arbitary parameter space.
 Outputs are stored in e.g., IOI_CMB.txt

 Steps:
 1. Put all the .margestats and .corr files of the constraints of interest in one folder.